 Step 2: Enhanced security and trust

-Traditional banks are still considered stable and secure, at least by comparison to the mostly unexplored DeFi world.
+Traditional banks are still considered stable and secure, at least by comparison to the mostly unexplored decentralized finance world.
 There are just a few too many stories of unfortunate users losing their crypto funds to hackers or being wiped out by a market crash.
 People are simply happier to use financial services that they trust to be secure and reliable.